gabeklein/expressive-mvc/README.md

 > We saved not only two methods, but kept interval in scope, rather than a property.
 Pretty clean!

 <br />

-<h2 id="concept-external">Watching external values</h2>
+<h2 id="concept-external">Observing Props</h2>

 Sometimes, we want to react to changes coming from outside, usually via props.
-Observing any value requires that you integrate it, however after that, consumption is easy.
+Observing a value requires that you integrate it, however after that, consumption is easy.

 <h4 id="method-using"><code>Model.using(source, keys?)</code></h4>

 > Roughly equivalent to [`uses()`](#concept-passing-props)

 This method helps watch an object by running [`assign`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign) on it *every render*.
-Because controllers only react to new values, this makes for a simple way to watch props.
+Because controllers only react to new values, this makes for a simple way to watch externals.
 Combine this with getters and event-listeners, to do things when inputs change.

 <br />